DrewKiino/Firebolt/README.md

 let classA: ClassA = get() // <- ClassAImpl will be returned
 ```

-You are also able to have support for multiple protocols for the same concrete type.
+You are also able to have support for multiple protocols for the sake concrete type.
 ```swift
 protocol ClassAVariantA { func foo() }
 protocol ClassAVariantB { func bar() }